balena-io/docs/pages/learn/deploy/deploy-with-balena-button.md

 title: Deploy with balena button
 excerpt: >-
-  The Deploy with balena button allows users to do a single-click deployment and configuration of a fleet on {{ $names.cloud.lower }}
+  The Deploy with balena button allows users to do a single-click deployment and configuration of a fleet on balenaCloud
 ---

 # Deploy with balena button

-The **Deploy with balena** button allows users to perform a single-click deployment and configuration of a fleet on \{{ $names.cloud.lower \}}.
+The **Deploy with balena** button allows users to perform a single-click deployment and configuration of a fleet on balenaCloud.

 ![Deploy with balena](https://balena.io/deploy.svg)

-Clicking the **Deploy with balena** button opens the \{{ $names.cloud.lower \}} dashboard with a modal window pre-populated with everything required to deploy a fleet.
+Clicking the **Deploy with balena** button opens the balenaCloud dashboard with a modal window pre-populated with everything required to deploy a fleet.
 Clicking the _Advanced_ toggle in the modal window allows adding additional configuration options.
 If the project has provided configuration variables via a [configuration file](deploy-with-balena-button.md#balenayml-configuration-file), then they are pre-populated in this section.

 Clicking _Create and deploy_ creates a new fleet and generates a release.
 Any devices added to the fleet will immediately download and begin running the release.